EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.period_complex

 Fourier transform of non equally spaced time series Package: timeseries Description: Calculate the complex fourier transform of an unevenly spaced time series.
+See period.m for a more flexiable function.